Our2020View/Our2020View.github.io/ammeter.md

 The web reports that these Therma Heat holding tank heater pad thermostats close their contactor at a temperature of 45 degrees F (7 degrees C) as things cool, and have a turn off temperature of 67 degrees F (19 degrees C) as things warm.
 As I mentioned before, my assumption in all of this has been that I have a wiring issue, and not a problem associated with these two thermostats.

 So, that is where I am as of July 2022.
-Hopefully I will be able to continue my tank heater troubleshooting at some point soon.
+(I recently tried to put an ice pack on one of the heat pads to see if I could confirm that I have got them working, but no luck in getting ice onto the location of the thermostat.)
+I'm not wishing for cold weather, but I guess sometime in the fall I will get back to this...

 <br>